-COP 21 and Climate Change: It’s More than About the Weather
+Climate Change and COP21: It’s More than About the Weather

 After more than 30 years of concentrated scientific research, studies, and policies formulated to address the climate change issue, many of us are still not quite clear about what’s at stake.
 In December 2015, some important talks progressed at an event in Paris called Conference of the Parties (COP21) to discuss just that – what’s at stake.

-The COP is a very important UN conference that occurs every year somewhere in the world usually in early December.
-At the COP, world leaders, heads of state, politicians, and delegates – who may have some say in climate change policy decision-making – come together and negotiate to reduce greenhouse gas emissions to slow global warming or in the very least to keep the climate from changing so radically as to make the planet unlivable for our civilization.
+The COP is a very important UN conference that occurs somewhere in the world at the end of each year.
+At the COP, world leaders, heads of state, politicians, and delegates come together and negotiate to reduce greenhouse gas emissions.
+The goal is to slow global warming and ensure a livable planet now and in the future.

-This year was the UN’s twenty-first session (COP21) with nearly 200 countries negotiating how to slash their greenhouse gas emissions enough to prevent the planet from warming more than two degrees Celsius.
+The COP21 is the UN’s twenty-first session with nearly 200 countries negotiating how to slash their greenhouse gas emissions enough to prevent the planet from warming more than two degrees Celsius.
 That doesn’t sound like much but keep in mind that this is an average across the entire surface of the planet – all 510 billion square meters of it.
 A global temperature change of this kind will cause some significant changes to life as we know it.

 A Huffington Post article sums up beautifully the terrible consequences of what we can expect with this scale of global warming: doubling or quadrupling of frequencies and magnitudes of wildfires, droughts, heat waves, flooding, rise in sea levels (upwards of 10 feet or more), increase in hurricanes, decrease in food supply, increase in pest infestation, water pollution, and overall economic destabilization across the globe.